 What is a Paper Finish?

 After paper has went through the normal paper making process, the papermakers decide whether or not to coat the paper with a finish - for aesthetic and/or functional purposes.
 Some papers are left uncoated, which effects how the paper ends up looking, acting, and eventually being chosen and used.
 Sizing can also be a finish, though this agent usually can't be seen with the eye and is more about practicality and functionality than aesthetic.

 Popular paper finishes include: Dull, Gloss, Matte, and Satin.

 What Paper Can be Recycled?

 Most craft papers can be recycled, however, there are a few that cannot.
-University at Buffalo has compiled a complete list of which paper products can and cannot go in the bin.
+You can find more information here on which paper products can and cannot go in the bin.

 Different Types of Paper

 There are many many different types of paper.
 Below are common types of paper and their uses.

 Scrapbook paper is an all encompassing phrase that includes any paper made or and associated with scrapbooking.
 Scrapbooking paper can include (but isn't limited to): Acetate, Cardstock, Kraft, Patterned Paper, Printing Paper, Vellum, and more.